wp-plugins/bot-block-stop-spam-google-analytics-referrals/readme.txt

 == Screenshots ==

-01. Plugin settings page
+1. Plugin Settings Page.
-02. Stats found within plugin
+2. Stats found within plugin.

 == Changelog ==

-1.1 Updated copy on plugin settings page and edited readme file 1.2 Minor update to fix image in plugin options
+= 2.2 (1.2.2)=

+- Data now gets sent and received daily instead of hourly.
+- Changed tagging to 3 decimals

+= 2.0 =

+- Fixed conflict with loading page plugin.

+= 1.9 =

+- Minor updates.

+= 1.8 =

-1.8 Added notice to direct people to the second step to block 100% of the referral spam 1.8 Fixed bug with upgrade notice
+- Added notice to direct people to the second step to block 100% of the referral spam.
-1.9 Minor updates
-2.0 Fixed conflict with loading page plugin

-== Upgrade Notice ==
+= 1.2 =

+- Minor update to fix image in plugin options.

+= 1.1 =

+- Updated copy on plugin settings page and edited readme file.